aleclarson/slush/README.md

 ### Request contexts

-Every pipe has a unique context.
+Every request has a unique context.
 By default, an object literal is created.

-You can set `app.createContext` to create the initial context for each request.
+You can set `app.createContext` to override this behavior.
 The arguments are `(req, res)`.

 Every context inherits from the global context, `app.context`.